reysmerwvr/laravel-spanish-docs/queries.md

 **whereNull / whereNotNull**

-El método `whereNull` verifica que el valor de una columna dada sea `NULL`:
+The `whereNull` method verifies that the value of the given column is `NULL`:

     $users = DB::table('users')
                         ->whereNull('updated_at')
                         ->get();

-El método `whereNotNull` verifica que el valor dado de una columna no sea `NULL`:
+The `whereNotNull` method verifies that the column's value is not `NULL`:

     $users = DB::table('users')
                         ->whereNotNull('updated_at')